mitin001/transcriber/blog/books/emotionally-immature-parents/01-how-ei-parents-affect-their-adult-childrens-lives.md

 > We gravitate to situations we have had experience with because we know how to deal with them.

-Links between the inner worlds of two people are what make up true intimacy.
+Links between the inner worlds of two people are what make up [true intimacy].
 Not only will an emotionally neglected child gravitate toward manipulative people in adulthood, but they will also have an insufficiently developed inner worlds, limiting their chances for linking with the inner worlds of others and finding true intimacy.

 [exchanges of attention]: /blog/books/the-sirens-call/6-dawn-of-the-attention-age.md
+[true intimacy]: /blog/books/emotionally-immature-parents-recovering-from/06-your-inner-world.md